 Room For Improvement

-This was by far the largest speaker on the test (8.4 lb vs. 4.12 lb).
+And this was by far the largest speaker on the test (8.4 lb vs. 4.12 lb).
 So if you’re seeking to place numerous speakers in a cabinet and are worried about size, the Jensen speaker will provide comparable vintage tones for nearly half the weight.

 Eminence Legend 1258 Guitar Speaker